MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-python-ide.md

 And if no **.PY** file association exists, it's possible to specify a path to a custom IDE in the *Browse to your preferred Python IDE* section of the **Options** dialog.
 You can also launch a different Python IDE by selecting the **Settings** gear icon beside the **Launch Python IDE** arrow icon, in **Power BI Desktop**.

-## Launch an Python IDE from Power BI Desktop
+## Launch a Python IDE from Power BI Desktop
-To launch an Python IDE from **Power BI Desktop**, take the following steps:
+To launch a Python IDE from **Power BI Desktop**, take the following steps:

 1. Load data into **Power BI Desktop**.
 2. Select some fields from the **Fields** pane that you want to work with.
 If you haven't enabled script visuals yet, you'll be prompted to do so.

    ![](media/desktop-python-ide/python-ide-3.png)
-3. When script visuals are enabled, you can select an Python visual from the **Visualizations** pane, which creates a blank Python visual that's ready to display the results of your script.
+3. When script visuals are enabled, you can select a Python visual from the **Visualizations** pane, which creates a blank Python visual that's ready to display the results of your script.
 The **Python script editor** pane also appears.

    ![](media/desktop-python-ide/python-ide-4.png)
 4. Now you can select the fields you want to use in your Python script.
 When you select a field, the **Python script editor** field automatically creates script code based on the field or fields you select.
 You can either create (or paste) your Python script directly in the **Python script editor** pane, or you can leave it empty.